tiy-atx-ui-aug2015/notes-and-assignments/week_5/9.22.15-intro_to_ux_design/README.md

         * Subjective Research
             - “What is your favorite color?”
             - “Do you trust this company?”
-            - “Does my ass look fat in these pants?”
+            - “Do I look nerdy in these glasses”?
         * Objective Research
             - “How long did you spend using our app?”
             - “Where did you find the link to our site?”